By-Laws

 Other elections may be held as necessary.

 The Election Committee will poll the membership for nominees for all open seats on the Council, including officers.
 A member may nominate her/himself or may be nominated by others with the nominee’s consent.
-A ballot listing all nominees will be distributed to the entire membership.
+A ballot listing nominees will be distributed to the entire membership.
 Elections will be by secret ballot with one vote per member.
 In case of a tie, a runoff election will be held.

 Votes will be counted by the Election Committee and results announced within 24 hours of the closing of the polls.